- Additional Positions at AU

 - From the War on Poverty to the War on Crime

-Areas of Expertise: US Social Policy Development, DC Politics and Urban Policy, Gender and Anti-Poverty Programs
+Areas of Expertise: US Social Policy Development, Urban Policy and Planning, Gender and Anti-Poverty Programs, and DC city politics and governance.

 Dr. Fritz is a political scientist with over 15 years of experience in the areas of social policy research, anti-poverty advocacy, evaluation, and direct social services.
 After completing her undergraduate degree she spent one year living and working in a homeless shelter for women and children as part of a volunteer service program.
 She has worked in a variety of anti-poverty programmatic areas including low-income housing, food security, intimate partner violence, transit equity, public entitlements, and youth development.
 She wrote her dissertation on the impact of gender and familial ideology on contemporary federal housing policy development in the United States.
 Her academic research and writing focuses on the intersection of gender, social policy, and political ideology.